-The ULR is calculated on a quarterly basis using a deterministic methodology (the chain ladder model) and is based on historical data for those products having a sufficient amount available.
-When insufficient data is available, mainly when the product is very small, the ULR is kept equal to the Target Loss Ratio ('TLR').
+The ULR was calculated on a quarterly basis using a deterministic methodology (the chain ladder model) and was based on historical data for those products having a sufficient amount available.
+When insufficient data was available, mainly when the product was very small, the ULR was kept equal to the Target Loss Ratio ('TLR').
+In 2022, given the low amount of earned premium remaining on the run-off portfolio, the chain ladder model was no longer used as the data was no longer reliable due to very few active policies left.
+Therefore, the ULR was kept equal to the TLR for all products for loss year 2022.
 An expense ratio of 3% is used for all the products.
 In addition to that, an ENID loading of 3% is applied on all products.
 Once the combined ratio is applied to the UPR this results in the PP which is then split between the lines of business.
 The PCO is arrived at by applying the ULR to the Earned Premium and deducting the amount paid for claims.
 Again, the PCO is then split between the lines of business.

 Once the PP and PCO are split between the lines of business, the Risk-Free Interest Rates for the different currencies are applied to the PP and PCO.
 This gives the discounted PP and PCO which are then summed up to get the Best Estimate for the life company.
 The Risk Margin is calculated by determining the cost of providing an amount of eligible own funds equal to the SCR necessary to support the insurance obligations over the lifetime thereof.
-The Solvency II value for technical provisions, made up of Best Estimate and risk margin, as at 31st December 2021, amounts to €7,238,058 for Other Life and €5,244,508 for Income Protection Insurance.
+The Solvency II value for technical provisions, made up of Best Estimate and risk margin, as at 31st December 2022, amounts to €7,977,967 for Other Life and €5,035,451 for Income Protection Insurance.